tamohannes/urartu/README.md

 # UrarTU 🦁

-Harness the power of UrarTU, a versatile ML framework meticulously designed to provide intuitive abstractions of familiar pipeline checkpoints.
+Harness the power of UrarTU, a versatile ML framework meticulously designed to provide intuitive abstractions of familiar pipeline components.
 With a .yaml file-based configuration system, and the added convenience of seamless Slurm job submission on clusters, UrarTU takes the complexity out of machine learning, so you can focus on what truly matters! 🚀

 ![urartu_schema drawio](https://github.com/tmynn/urartu/assets/23078323/1e2e4276-5136-47ab-b2e1-6b92f7a08adf)